Online multiple hypothesis testing: Extensions and future directions

-\textit{Prior weights, penalty weights and decaying memory} \\ \citet{Ramdas2017} proposed a number of extensions that apply to the class of GAI++ algorithms, including LORD++.
+\citet{Ramdas2017} proposed a number of extensions that apply to the class of GAI++ algorithms, including LORD++.
 Firstly, they showed how to incorporate certain types of prior information about the different hypotheses as expressed through \textit{prior weights} $w_t$ and \textit{penalty weights} $u_t$.
 Prior weights allow the experimenter to exploit domain knowledge about which hypotheses are more likely to be non-null.
 By assigning a higher prior weight $w_t > 1$ to a hypothesis, the algorithm will have a higher chance of rejecting $H_t$.
 Meanwhile, penalty weights express the different importance attached to the hypotheses being tested, with $u_t > 1$ indicating a more impactful or important test.
-Importantly, both $w_t$ and $u_t$ are allowed to depend on past rejections in this framework. \citet{Ramdas2017} proposed doubly-weighted GAI++ rules that provably control the \textit{penalty-weighted} FDR when using both prior and penalty weights under independence.
+Importantly, both $w_t$ and $u_t$ are allowed to depend on past rejections in this framework. \citet{Ramdas2017} proposed doubly-weighted GAI++ rules that provably control the \textit{penalty-weighted} FDR when using both prior and penalty weights under independence. {Recently, \citet{pmlr-v108-chen20b} showed how to exploit contextual information associated with each hypothesis to re-weight the testing levels in an online manner, leading to increased power while controlling the FDR}.